liliolie/BoardGame-Metro/admin/G-features.md

 *(Remove those that are unimplemented)*

- - A simple placement viewer (Task 4)
+ X A simple placement viewer (Task 4)
- - A basic playable game
+ X A basic playable game
- - A basic playable game that snaps pieces to the board and checks for validity (Task 9)
- - Computes a score for the game (Task 8)
+ X A basic playable game that snaps pieces to the board and checks for validity (Task 9) X Computes a score for the game (Task 8)
  - Playable against a computer opponent (Task 11)

 additional features...